 In 2010 though, this all changed with Eric Ries and the launch of his book: The lean startup.
 The focus was now on businesses to launch as quickly as they possibly could, learning and gathering feedback as they went.

-If you own a startup, you will naturally want to do all you can to give it the best chances of survival.
+If you own a startup, you will naturally want to do all you can to give it the best chance of survival.
 You will want to know if going slow and steady will win the race, or whether it is best to get your business to market as quickly as you can.

 In this blog, we’ll be taking a look at both types of business plans and seeing which is the best choice for startups to take.